sagemath/trac_to_gh/Issue 6637.md

 # Issue 6637: Follow up on #6000: standardize the interface to TransitiveIdeal and friends

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6637

 Original creator: nthiery